SaaS Sales Interview Tips

 Sales interview tip 4: Communicate your Sales Discipline Effectively

-For this next SaaS sales interview tip: be clear in articulating your sales discipline strategy to ensure you hit quota – how you keep yourself doing the hard things consistently when times are tough, and what you do differently from others.
+Be clear in articulating your strategy to ensure you hit quota – how you keep yourself doing the hard things consistently when times are tough, and what you do differently from others.
+Eg, how you keep going when facing a lot of rejection or doing repetitive activities like prospecting that might get tedious over time.
+Present your personal mental roadmap to drive success – day in, day out.

 Sales Interview Tip 5: Be clear on your numbers